-Sweet and slightly tangy, this quick and easy Classic Cream Cheese Frosting comes together with four ingredients and complements a variety of cakes & cupcakes!
+Sweet and slightly tangy, this quick and easy Cream Cheese Frosting comes together with just FOUR ingredients and complements a variety of cakes & cupcakes!

 I realize this isn’t rocket science, folks.
 It’s a really simple recipe with minimal ingredients.
 It’s done in a matter of minutes.
 But as a cream cheese frosting connoisseur, these are the proportions that I’ve found to render the yummiest results.
 That being said, feel free to tweak the sweetness if you like by increasing or decreasing the powdered sugar.
 I actually prefer that my cream cheese frosting is not overly sweet, because I like the slight tang from the cream cheese to come through.
 In fact, I think that’s why I adore this frosting so much.
 I’m not a fan of cloyingly sweet frostings, and this isn’t one of ’em.